faustinaleo18/Simple-Form-App/README.md

-# Simple Contact Apps Using Tkinter
+# Simple Form Apps Using Tkinter
-This project is simple contact apps that has made based on CRUD concept in database.
-Will be updated if there are many improvements in this application
+This project is simple form apps that has made based on CRUD concept in database.
+Although it still under development, I am still improving and making any ideas in the future.

 ### Required
 - Python